 We have entered into agreements with each of our current office holders exculpating them from a breach of their duty of care to us to the fullest extent permitted by law, subject to limited exceptions, and undertaking to indemnify them to the fullest extent permitted by law, subject to limited exceptions, including, with respect to liabilities resulting from this offering, to the extent that these liabilities are not covered by insurance.
 This indemnification is limited, with respect to any monetary liability imposed in favor of a third party, to events determined as foreseeable by the board of directors based on our activities.
-The maximum aggregate amount of indemnification that we may pay to our office holders based on such indemnification agreement is the greater of (1) 25% of our total shareholders' equity pursuant to our most recent financial statements as of the time of the actual payment of indemnification claimed in connection with a public offering of our securities, the amount, if higher, shall be equal to the aggregate proceeds from the sale by the Company and/or any shareholder of the Company in connection with such public offering.
+The maximum aggregate amount of indemnification that we may pay to our office holders based on such indemnification agreement is the greater of (i) 25% of our total shareholders' equity pursuant to our most recent financial statements as of the time of the actual payment of indemnification and (ii) \$40.0 million (as may be increased from time to time by shareholders' approval); provided, however, that in relation to indemnification claimed in connection with a public offering of our securities, the amount, if higher, shall be equal to the aggregate proceeds from the sale by the Company and/or any shareholder of the Company in connection with such public offering.
 Such indemnification amounts are in addition to any insurance amounts.
 Each office holder who agrees to receive this letter of indemnification also gives his approval to the termination of all previous letters of indemnification that we have provided to him or her in the past, if any.
 However, in the opinion of the SEC, indemnification of office holders for liabilities arising under the Securities Act is against public policy and therefore unenforceable.